JunNishimura/JSOP/README.md

 ```
 </details>

-Defining function can be much simple if you use Macro.
+Defining function can be much simpler if you use Macro.
 <details open><summary>Example</summary>

 ```json